Logo

 How Softype Helps You Evaluate

-We help companies evaluate honestly.
-If your operational complexity, multi-entity structure, or growth trajectory points to a full ERP platform, we scope and implement NetSuite with fixed-bid pricing and a phased approach.
-If it does not, we will tell you.
+We help companies evaluate ERP options honestly.
+If your operational complexity, multi-entity structure, or growth plans point to a full ERP, we design and implement NetSuite with fixed-bid pricing and a phased approach.
+If NetSuite is not the right fit, we will tell you clearly.

 Talk to Softype about whether NetSuite is the right platform for your business.